 An Opportunity for Illinois Farmers to Discover Agronomic Solutions

-The On-Farm Trial Network through the Illinois Soybean Association (ISA) is a program for Illinois farmers and organizations interested in participating in field-scale crop trials.
+The On-Farm Trial Network, funded by the Illinois Soybean Checkoff, is a program for Illinois farmers and organizations interested in participating in field-scale crop trials.
 The On-Farm Trial Network functions as the bridge between Illinois farms and the research generated by universities and industry experts.
 On-farm trials are an integral step in translating how small-plot or greenhouse research can apply to cropping environments.
 They allow for testing across a wider range of weather, soils and locations across Illinois.

 2025-2026 Field Trials Open for Enrollment